anastasia-ropot/Algorithms/README.md

 # Recursion

 ## 1) Exponentiation & Recursion

+Exponentiation (power) is an arithmetic operation on numbers.
+It is repeated multiplication, just as multiplication is repeated addition.
+The task is to write a function getRecursionPow(a, b) that calculates getRecursionPow(2, 3) => 8

 https://github.com/nastya-ropot/Algorithms/blob/master/exponentiation.js

 ## 2) Arithmetic Series & Recursion

+Write a function getRecursionArithmeticSeries(n) that calculates the sum of numbers 1 + 2 + ... + n

 https://github.com/nastya-ropot/Algorithms/blob/master/arithmeticSeries.js

 ## 3) Factorial & Recursion